Caribbean Philosophical Association Nicolás Cristóbal Guillén Batista Outstanding Book Award

 Underscoring the typically ignored contentious relationship between modern diaspora authors and the Caribbean, Boisseron ultimately argues that displacement and creative autonomy are often manifest in guilt and betrayal, central themes that emerge again and again in the work of these writers.

-Bénédicte Boisseron is associate professor of French and Francophone studies at the University of Montana.
+Bénédicte Boisseron is Professor of Afroamerican and African Studies at the University of Michigan, Ann Arbor.
 She is the coeditor of Voix du monde: Nouvelles francophones.

 - Sample Chapter(s):